soft9000/STDNOJ/README.md

 # STDNOJ
-Originally registered on [2003-11-06](https://sourceforge.net/projects/stdnoj/), this "Neat Odd Job" Library - also known as the "STDNOJ Namespace" is our traditional, cross-platform, C/C++ library.

-My STDNOJ Namespace features over 600 classes for Web, RFC & File Management.

 MISSION: Develop cross-platform tools faster using a C++ Framework proven in commercial software.

+Created in 1993 and 'sourceforged' on [2003-11-06](https://sourceforge.net/projects/stdnoj/), this "Neat Odd Job" Library - also known as the "STDNOJ Namespace" is my traditional, cross-platform, C/C++ library.

+The STDNOJ Namespace features over 600 classes for Web, RFC & File Management.

 ## STDNOJ Features:
 Classes support logging, sockets, object indexing, ini, tagged databases, file systems, and more.